kkaasan/5GBC_phone_monitor/README.md

   - 📍 **Markers**: Individual measurement points with popups
 - **Export to CSV**: Download session data
-- **Collapsible Controls**: Clean interface with expandable control panel
-- **Transmitter Filters**: Heatmap/markers honor active transmitters (by PCI); click tower icons to toggle coverage on/off.
-At least one transmitter must be active to render heatmap.
+- **Collapsible Controls**: Clean interface with expandable control panel -- **Transmitter Filters**: Heatmap/markers honor active transmitters (by PCI); click tower icons to toggle coverage on/off.
+At least one transmitter with a configured PCI must be active to render the heatmap.

+### 4. Transmitter Settings (`settings.html`)

+**Purpose:**
+- Configure transmitter locations and PCIs to drive **transmitter-aware interpolation** in the heatmap.
+- Persist configuration to `data/transmitters.json` via the API server.

+**Features:**
+- 📡 **Interactive map**: Click on the map to add transmitters; drag markers to refine positions.
+- ✏️ **Editable list**: Rename transmitters, edit latitude/longitude, and set **PCI** (0–503).
+- 💾 **Save to file**: Writes configuration through `POST /api/transmitters/save` so `heatmap.html` can use it.
+- 🔗 **Integration with heatmap**:
+  - Each measurement point is matched to a transmitter by PCI.
+  - You can toggle transmitters on/off directly in `heatmap.html`; only active transmitters contribute to the RF interpolation.

 **Signal Classification (OR Logic):**
 - 🟩 **16-QAM Capable**: RSRP ≥ -95 dBm OR RSRQ ≥ -10 dB